spacedriveapp/spacedrive/CONTRIBUTING.md

 - Rust version: **1.68.2**
 - Node version: **18**

+After clearing out your build artifacts with either `pnpm clean`, `git clean` or `cargo clean`, it is required to re-run the `setup-system` script.

 Be sure to read the [guidelines](https://spacedrive.com/docs/developers/prerequisites/guidelines) to make sure your code is a similar style to ours.